 The fraction of spectrum resources allocated to V2X corresponds roughly to the V2X on-off fraction (OOF), which we define as (on period)/(on-off interval), where on-off interval is defined as the sum of the on period duration and the off period duration.
 As long as OOF is not too close to either 0 or 1, both V2X and Wi-Fi devices are guaranteed regular access to spectrum.
 If OOF has a fixed value that is first specified in the standard and then codified in regulation, it would be straight-forward to implement, and fully transparent, providing clarity to producers of both V2X and Wi-Fi devices.
 This was our approach in a previous conference paper [49].
-Alternatively, OOF could dynamically adapt to conditions, which we introduce for the first time in this paper, as shown in the next section.
+Alternatively, OOF could dynamically adapt to conditions, as shown in the next section.